Skip to navigation Skip to content

 Where source documents are hard copies, they must be held on site until the quality check is finalised.
 If the documents have been archived, it is the responsibility of the Manager/Team Leader to recall them.

-• they correctly apply Medicare patient claims processing business rules
+• Medicare patient claims processing business rules have been applied correctly

-• quality checking is performed on the specified sample size
+• quality checking is performed on the specified sample size, randomly selected by the Quality Control System (QCS)

-• they update and maintain technical knowledge, procedures, and policies
+• update and maintain technical knowledge, procedures, and policies

-• quality checking errors are recorded and reported using the online Error Explanation Sheet
+• quality checking errors are recorded and reported using the Medicare Error Explanation form

 Quality checking of own work

 Quality checkers must not quality check their own work.
-If a Quality Checker's own work is selected, it must be passed to an accredited staff member to conduct the quality checks.
+The Quality Checker's own work will not appear on the QBBI Mainframe screen.

 Accreditation of Quality Checkers